ricky23i/CS225HONORS/README.md

 ## Background

-Among all the Doge one stands to unite all memes.
-Will you be able to guide the chosen Doge through the deadly maze of memes?
+The chosen Doge sets out to join the Shibe-alliance! help him get ready!